hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Arbitrary user forms can be verified automatically easily.
 Just add auto="true" or auto="1" to the shortcode:

+`
 [hcaptcha auto="true"]
+`

 and insert this shortcode into your form.

-So far it works only in the post content, will be extended soon.
+Auto-verification works with forms sent by POST on frontend only.
+Also, it works only with forms in the post content, but this will be extended soon.

 = How to block hcaptcha on specific page? =